iNavFlight/inav-configurator/README.md

 # INAV Configurator

 INAV Configurator is a cross-platform configuration tool for the [INAV](https://github.com/iNavFlight/inav) flight control system.

-It runs as an app within Google Chrome and allows you to configure the INAV software running on any supported INAV target.
+It operates as a web application within Google Chrome, enabling users to configure the INAV software on supported INAV targets.

-Various types of aircraft are supported by the tool and by INAV, e.g. quadcopters, hexacopters, octocopters, and fixed-wing aircraft.
+INAV supports various types of aircraft, including quadcopters, hexacopters, octocopters, and fixed-wing aircraft.

 # Support

 INAV Configurator comes `as is`, without any warranty and support from the authors.
-If you find a bug, please create an issue on [GitHub](https://github.com/iNavFlight/inav-configurator/issues).
+If you encounter a bug, please create an issue on [GitHub](https://github.com/iNavFlight/inav-configurator/issues).

-The GitHub issue tracker is reserved for bugs and other technical problems.
+The GitHub issue tracker is intended for bugs and other technical problems.
 If you do not know how to set up everything, the hardware is not working, or you have any other _support_ problem, please consult:

 * [INAV Discord Server](https://discord.gg/peg2hhbYwN)